 So, what makes gift wrap tissue paper recyclable?
 First, ensure that the wrapping paper is free from additives such as plastic, metal, and glitter.
 Next, save your used papers and determine if your local recyclers accept plain wrapping paper.

 You might be wondering if you can add tissue paper to your compost pile.
-The good thing is that you can add tissue paper to your compost pile.
+And is tissue paper biodegradable?
+The good thing is that you can add tissue paper to your compost pile, and it will biodegrade.
 Due to this product’s nature, it can easily soak up moisture from other compost materials like food waste.

-As a result of this property, tissues will disintegrate fast.
+As a result of this property, composting tissue paper will result in fast disintegration.
 Although we can compost tissues, there’s still a clause.
 You need to ensure that the tissue paper is free from materials like plastic or foil.
 Plastics take a long time to decompose and are generally not good additions to composts.

 A good option would be to get eco-friendly paper from sustainable brands.
 Most of them are biodegradable and compostable.
 Apart from new purchases, you can reuse tissue paper as an eco-friendly option.

 There’s no doubt that certain types of tissue papers you can’t reuse or recycle.
 You’ll have to toss them in the trash bin or the appropriate waste management system in those cases.